Despite SSDs becoming mainstream, many businesses are still using dated approaches to destroying the data stored on these drives

 For physical data erasure, to remove the data contained on SDDs, each chip contained within the SSD itself must be physically destroyed.

-SSDs can be shredded in a mechanical process which uses specialist shredders.
+SSDs can be shredded in a mechanical process typically called hard drive shredding.
 These machines contain counter rotating blades, and the material fed into these machines is forced through these cutting blades, physically destroying the hard drive.

 However, as it is possible to recover data from small intact fragments of SSD drives, the shredder or puncturing machine used, must meet the needs specific to the materials which are being data erased.